 With so much in Florida changed by man through development, growth, and the influx of residents one wonders what the true Florida looked like.
 Fortunately some areas of Florida have been saved from mans intrusion.
 The middle portion of the Ocklawaha River is one such place.
 The 110 mile long river originates in several lakes near the center of the state and flows northward along the edge of the Ocala National Forest before it joins the St. Johns River south of Palatka.
 The Ocklawha forms the western and northern boundaries while the St. Johns forms the eastern boundary of the Ocala National Forest.

 "It is grand, impressive, strangely tropical - now fairylike and charming, and again, weird and wild."

-Frances DeVore in Florida for Travellersost
+Frances DeVore in Florida

 Having been saved from the effects of the Cross-Florida Barge Canal much of the Ocklawaha is, as it was hundreds of years ago, in its pristine natural beauty, totally unmarred by restaurants, marinas, gas pumps or waterfront homes.
 Early in the morning, mist rises over spring-fed streams.
 Clear water runs gently through semi-tropical forests and moss-draped trees.
 Canoeists wind through narrow waterways lined with gnarly cypress, swamp maples and sable palms.
 Occasionally the river widens into lily pad filled ponds.